-Before we come to the three-tiered network model, let’s learn about some basic knowledge of network switch.
+Before we come to the three-tiered network model, let’s learn about some basic knowledge of data center switch.
 All network switches maintain a media access control (MAC) address-to-port table which is used to intelligently forward frames out the right ports to the intended destinations.
 Besides, all network switches use standards-based protocols to segment traffic using the concept of virtual local area networks, 802.1q trunks and 802.3ad port aggregation.
 They also prevent network loops using one of the many variants of the 802.1d spanning-tree protocol.

 We know that different types of network switches have their own characteristics.
 And we have to compare them before making the decision.
 Here is an easy way to look at these differences that we can break them up into traditional three-tiered network model.
 The three tiers are core tier, distribution tier and access tier.
 Core switches interconnect with other core switches and down to the distribution tier.
 The distribution tier sits in between the core and the access tier.
 The access tier connects the entire structure to end devices like computers, printers and servers.
 To better understand this, here is a figure for you.